Table of Contents Show

 Apply it to the tiles using a two-sided sponge, with a soft surface on one side and a pan scrubber on the other.
 Using the rough side, scrub the tiles and grouting joints to remove any condensation mould marks, which are normally black.

-If that’s too cold, open the window immediately after you have left the bathroom, and leave the bathroom door open to allow fresh air to circulate.
+If that’s too cold, open the window immediately after leaving the bathroom, and leave the door open to allow fresh air to circulate.

 Where grouting has become discoloured, scrape it out a few millimetres (1/8in) below the surface and apply fresh grout.
 You can use a special tool, or you could make one by reshaping the end of an old screwdriver with a grinder.
 Be careful not to slip and scratch the face of a tile.

 The grouting might be very tough, and it may be necessary to tap the tool along the joint with a mallet or piece of wood, such as a length of 50 x 50mm (2 x 2in) batten.

 Once you’ve brushed out the dust and debris from the joints, wash down the tile surface with sugar soap then polish the tiles dry with a soft cloth.